a13xp0p0v/kernel-hardening-checker/README.md

   - direct feedback from Linux kernel maintainers (Daniel Vetter in [issue #38][6]).

-I also created [__Linux Kernel Defence Map__][4] that is a graphical representation of the relationships between these hardening features and the corresponding vulnerability classes or exploitation techniques.
+I also created [__Linux Kernel Defence Map__][4] that is a graphical representation of the relationships between security hardening features and the corresponding vulnerability classes or exploitation techniques.

 ## Supported microarchitectures